Vassilis Spanoulis: 2014–15 season

 In May 2015, Spanoulis was chosen to the All-EuroLeague First Team, for his performance during the season, his seventh All-EuroLeague Team honour.
-He led Olympiacos to the 2015 EuroLeague Final, and he also won the 2014–15 season's Greek League championship with Olympiacos, and was voted the MVP of the league's finals.
+He led Olympiacos to the 2015 EuroLeague Final, and he also won the 2014–15 season's Greek League championship with Olympiacos and was voted the MVP of the league's finals.

 2015–16 season

 Spanoulis won the 2015–16 season's Greek League championship.
-In game 2 of the 2015–16 Greek League Finals, against Olympiacos' arch-rivals, Panathinaikos, Spanoulis hit a game-winning buzzer-beating 3 pointer.
+In game 2 of the 2015–16 Greek League Finals, against Olympiacos' arch-rivals, Panathinaikos, Spanoulis hit a game-winning buzzer-beating 3-pointer.
 In game 3 of the Greek League Finals, he scored 11 points in the last 3 minutes and 1 second of the 4th quarter, to seal the victory for his team.
-In game 4 of the Greek League Finals, held at Nikos Galis Olympic Indoor Hall, Olympiacos won in the game's second overtime period, after Spanoulis hit another game-winning 3 point field goal, with 1.9 seconds remaining in the game.
-He was subsequently named the 2016 Greek League MVP, and the 2016 Greek League Finals MVP.
+In game 4 of the Greek League Finals, held at Nikos Galis Olympic Indoor Hall, Olympiacos won in the game's second overtime period, after Spanoulis hit another game-winning 3-point field goal, with 1.9 seconds remaining in the game.
+Spanoulis' game four game-winning shot, which is often referred to simply as "The Shot", is widely considered to be the most famous game-winning shot in the history of European basketball.

+Spanoulis was subsequently named the 2016 Greek League MVP, and the 2016 Greek League Finals MVP.